enaeseth/jackoff/Readme.markdown

 [AIFF][AIFF].
 Jackoff makes no attempt to guess at the desired format based on the extension of the filename it is given.

+To record from a given set of JACK output ports, pass the `-p` (`--ports`) option:

+    jackoff -p system:capture_0,system:capture_1 recording.aiff

+Jackoff will automatically create a recording with as many channels as output ports it was given to record from.

 For more usage information, including a list of supported output formats, run `jackoff --help`.